viviotech/lucee-installer/railo_installer_files/railo32-windows/jdk/README.txt

 -----------------------------------------------------------------------
-The Java(TM) Runtime Environment (JRE) and the JavaFX(TM) runtime are products of Sun Microsystems(TM), Inc.
+The Java(TM) Runtime Environment (JRE) and the JavaFX(TM) runtime are products of Oracle.

-Copyright © 2010 Sun Microsystems, Inc.
-4150 Network Circle, Santa Clara, California 95054, U.S.A.
+Copyright (c) 2011, Oracle and/or its affiliates.
 All rights reserved.